What to Expect in All Phases of a Photoshoot?

 Delivery is via weblink and not email nor hard copy

 The file sizes of the photographs are huge and can't be attached to emails.
 Hard copy, such as CD or thumb drive, is not environmental-friendly and will delay the delivery.

-Therefore, be expected to receive a web link to download the photographs, which the client can receive almost immediately once the post-production work is completed, and at any location.
+Therefore, a web link will be generated and the client can download the photographs almost immediately once the post-production work is completed, and at any location.